arturmatlega/instalguru-blog-en/_drafts/how-does-drip-irrigatioon-system-work-where-can-it-be-used.md

 ## Drip irrigation system – estimated costs

 Are you wondering how expensive a drip irrigation system is?
 As most installations of this type, the price depends on individual factors.
-One should consider the area that is supposed to be covered by the system.
+One should estimate the area that is going to be covered by the system.
 This aspect dictates the number of drip lines that should be installed. **The price obviously depends also on the manufacturer, therefore it is advised to compare the quality and value of available brands.**

 {:.distinction.distinction-info.distinction-positive}